Suppressing instabilities in mixed baroclinic flow using an actuation based on receptivity: Linear response to an actuation based on receptivity modes

+In all cases, the receptivity-based actuation with adaptive amplitude suppresses the unstable mode asymptotically.
+This result shows that the theoretical foundations for the receptivity-based instability control are sound.
+However, the actuation with constant amplitude is more useful in practical situations, but induces a more complex response, which we now discuss in more detail.
 All four cases show strong similarities, despite the differences in the nature of the unstable modes.
-First, the linear actuation remains effective only for a finite time $t_f$.
+First, the linear actuation has a stabilising effect up to a finite time $t_f$, effectively suppressing the instability.
 Beyond this point, the unstable mode grows again and at a faster pace than when unforced.
 This means that for $t>t_f$, the linear actuation becomes \emph{destabilising}.
-Table \ref{tab:Simulation_details_LSA} shows that $t_f$ remains of the order of the inverse of the growthrate of the unstable mode, as the ratio $\sigma t_f$ remains of the order of unity for all suppression-optimising cases.
+The reason is that, since the base flow is fixed in the linear equations we simulate, the actuation's only effect is to suppress the unstable mode.
+Once the mode is suppressed, the system is back to the equilibrium point defined by the steady base flow.
+The actuation then acts as an additional force, moving the system away from this equilibrium.
+Nonlinear simulations are required to verify whether the base flow is indeed affected by the actuation and whether the phenomenology observed in the linear framework is indeed valid.
+Table \ref{tab:Simulation_details_LSA} shows that $t_f$ remains of the order of the inverse of the growth rate of the unstable mode, as the ratio $\sigma t_f$ remains of the order of unity for all suppression-optimising cases.
 The term ``suppression-optimising'' refers to seeking the amplitude and phase of the forcing that achieve the maximum reduction in mode amplitude.
 The reduction in mode amplitude achieved at $t=t_f$ is of approximatively two orders of magnitudes (see table \ref{tab:Simulation_details_LSA}) for the suppression-optimising cases.
 This suggests that the actuation is more effective when applied for a finite time $t_f$, then stopped until the unstable mode regrows to its initial amplitude (\emph{i.e.} during a time $\sim\sigma^{-1}$), at which point the procedure can be repeated.
 Whether this strategy is realistic depends on how this pattern is affected by nonlinearities.

 This pattern also raises the question whether instead of applying suppression-optimising, it may be beneficial to seek configurations that achieve the largest value of $t_f$ so as to maximise the time during which the suppression is effective.
 The term ``time-optimising" is introduced to denote the search for amplitude and phase settings that maximise the value of $t_f$.
 The corresponding optimal values are shown on figures \ref{fig:Linear_Receptivity_Forcing_Re_0}(b), \ref{fig:Linear_Receptivity_Forcing_Re_50}(b), \ref{fig:Linear_Receptivity_Forcing_Re_100}(b), and \ref{fig:Linear_Receptivity_Forcing_Re_150}(b).
 Unsurprisingly, actuation parameters optimising the suppression and $t_f$ differ.
 We shall compare how both optimals perform on the nonlinear response in the next section.